-The Most Common Preposition of Place Vocabulary Words
+What are the Most Common Preposition of Place Vocabulary Words?

 If you’re looking for a vocabulary list of the most common words you’ll see related to this topic, here it is!
 You can include these vocab items in your games or activities, or teach them to your students:

 - On the right/left

 - In front of